Anshul-404/OSCP-Prep/README.md

-Just a bunch of Stuff that'll Ease out simple things Like copying linpeas, php reverse shell, etc.
+Just a bunch of Stuff that'll Ease some simple things Like copying linpeas, php reverse shell, etc.

 I'll use it in CTFs and during Certification exams ( Hopefully :p )